Vegan Chocolate Chip Zucchini Muffins

 - Cinnamon – for flavor. (optional)

-Note- It may seem weird that this recipe doesn't call for extra liquid like almond milk, soy milk, or oat milk. this is because fresh zucchini has a ton of liquid in it.
+Note: It may seem unusual that this recipe doesn’t require extra liquid, such as almond milk, soy milk, or oat milk.
+This is because fresh zucchini contains a significant amount of liquid.
 When you add sugar to the recipe, it draws the liquid out of the zucchini.
-Some muffin recipes call for patting the zucchini with paper towels or squeezing it in a clean kitchen towel to get out the excess moisture, but this recipe uses that liquid to retain the vitamins in the muffins.
+Some muffin recipes call for patting the zucchini with paper towels or squeezing it in a clean kitchen towel to remove excess moisture.
+Still, this recipe utilizes that liquid to retain the vitamins in the muffins.

-- Food Processor - to chop up the zucchini or you can use a cheese grater to grate the zucchini.
+- Food Processor –ย to chop the zucchini, or you can use a cheese grater to grate it.

 - Large Mixing Bowl – to mix the ingredients.